Provision the Windows Data Science Virtual Machine on Azure

 - Explore the various data science tools on the data science VM by clicking the start menu and checking out the tools listed on the menu.

-- Navigate to C:\Program Files\Microsoft SQL Server\130\R_SERVER\library\RevoScaleR\demoScripts for samples using the RevoScaleR library in R that supports data analytics at enterprise scale.
+- Navigate to C:\Program Files\Microsoft\ML Server\R_SERVER\library\RevoScaleR\demoScripts for samples using the RevoScaleR library in R that supports data analytics at enterprise scale.

 - Read the article: 10 things you can do on the Data science Virtual Machine